vimal1234/testripo/README.md

-GitHub combines a syntax for formatting text called GitHub Flavored Markdown with a few unique writing features.
+vimal j shekhat GitHub combines a syntax for formatting text called GitHub Flavored Markdown with a few unique writing features.

 Markdown is an easy-to-read, easy-to-write syntax for formatting plain text.